p4lang/p4app-switchML/README.md

 docs: project documentation
 dev_root:
   ┣ p4: P4 code for TNA
-  ┣ controller: controller program
+  ┣ controller: switch controller program
   ┣ client_lib: end-host library
   ┣ examples: set of example programs
-  ┣ benchmarks: programs used to test raw performance ┣ frameworks_integration: code to integrate with ML frameworks ┗ third_party: third party software
+  ┣ benchmarks: programs used to test raw performance ┣ frameworks_integration: code to integrate with ML frameworks ┣ third_party: third party software
+  ┣ protos: protobuf description for the interface between controller and end-host ┗ scripts: helper scripts
 ```

 ## Testing
 The [benchmarks](/dev_root/benchmarks) contain a benchmarks program that we used to measure SwitchML performances.
 In our experiments (see benchmark documentation for details) we observed a more than 2x speedup over NCCL when using RDMA.
-Moreover, differently from ring all-reduce, with SwitchML performance are constant with any number of workers.
+Moreover, differently from ring Allreduce, with SwitchML performance are constant with any number of workers.

 ![Benchmarks](/docs/img/benchmark.png)